- Introduction to Video

 When using DVR mode, the player will have access to your stream's content going all the way back to the beginning of the live stream.

-Mux does not support DVR mode for live streams longer than four hours.
+Mux does not recommend DVR mode for live streams longer than four hours.
 If you expect long live streams, you should use non-DVR mode.

 If you choose to use DVR mode, then you should construct your playback URL using the playback ID associated with the live stream's